JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 ## Build your business

-Work the way you want, almost anywhere, with always up-to-date desktop, mobile, and web versions of Word, Excel, PowerPoint, and Outlook, along with business intelligence tools to help run and grow your business.
+Work the way you want, almost anywhere, with always up-to-date desktop, mobile, and web versions of Word, Excel, PowerPoint, and Outlook, along with enterprise-level business intelligence tools to help run and grow your business.

 ## Apps Included